ramsey/collection/CONTRIBUTING.md

 Contributions are welcome.
 This project accepts pull requests on [GitHub][].

-This project adheres to a [code of conduct][].
+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.

-[code of conduct]: CODE_OF_CONDUCT.md

 ## Communication Channels